holman/dotfiles/README.markdown

 There are a few things I use to make my life awesome.
 They're not a required dependency, but if you make it happen, THEY'LL MAKE **YOU** HAPPEN.

 - If you want some more colors for things like `ls`, install grc: `brew install grc`.
+- If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
+Bonus.

 ## thanks